Hey hey hey Gitcoin community,

 To do that, we need to route projects to developers and developers to projects.
 This workstream will do just that.

-The Public Goods Prototyping Workstream will meet once a month to guide builders, and give out grants on a quarterly basis to builders in the community.
+The dApp Prototyping Workstream (since we’ve since rebranded to the Moonshot Collective for more memeability) will meet once a month to guide builders, and give out grants on a quarterly basis to builders in the community.

-This workgroup will be comprised of 15-20 builders focusing on finding ways to govern and grow funding for public goods.
+This workgroup will be comprised of 15-20 builders focusing on finding ways to build dApps that govern and grow funding for public goods.
 Help rally the community around funding our collective infrastructure, define key details of matching rounds, and help us find new categories of public goods we might have missed!